Are You Looking For the BEST Writing Program…for BOTH Teachers & Students?

 Q: I’m not a “teacher’s manual” kind of parent.
 Can I get by with just the student workbook?

-A: Since so much of WriteShop’s structure is imbedded in the Teacher’s Manual, your student will miss many important benefits of the program without it.
+A: Since so much of WriteShop’s structure is embedded in the Teacher’s Manual, your student will miss many important benefits of the program without it.
 For one, it contains pre-writing activities that are not mentioned at all in the student books.
 These activities are an important part of introducing each writing lesson.
 In addition, the TM also contains lesson plans, guided writing, editing and grading tips, explanations, discussions, illustrations, analogies, and dialogue, each of which contributes to the student’s understanding of the lesson.

 Q: How long does it take to complete one WriteShop book?